dpayne5532/MakeChangeInC/README.md

 # MakeChangeInC

-This is my takehome project for California Eastern Laboratories in its most basic form.
+This is my takehome project in its most basic form.
 Once compiled, this program will take a double as an input and return change amounts using the highest denomonations of US currency.

 My primary challenges in this project were as follows: